 As the day progresses, significant differences arise between the surface and air temperatures above surfaces with different designs.
 [EPA, 2008]

-The cooling effect of water and vegetation
+The lack of vegetation

 In natural surroundings with vegetation and trees, the trees offer shade and keep surface and air temperatures down.
 A larger percentage of buildings and other impervious surfaces also diminishes the evaporation from the ground (and plants).
 Evaporation processes have a cooling effect on air temperatures and surface temperatures.